-Large, leading-edge ice accretions on airfoils cause significant performance effects such as reduced lift and increased drag.
-The effects are well documented for a number of ice shape families.1-3 Perhaps less understood, however, are the complex flowfield details associated with the ice accretion/airfoil geometry.
+flowfield details associated with the ice accretion/airfoil geometry.
 An understanding of the flowfield is important for computational modeling used to predict the important performance losses.
 Knowledge of the iced-airfoil flowfield is also critical in determining what geometric features of the ice contribute to the performance degradations and how these may differ for other airfoils.

-Typically, large glaze ice accretions on airfoils are characterized by "horns" that protrude some distance off the airfoil surface into the oncoming flow.
-These flowfields have been studied in previous work and a basic understanding of the time-averaged characteristics has been developed.
-The ice horn causes the flow to separate and for low angles of attack, the separated shear layer reattaches some distance downstream forming a separation bubble aft of the ice shape.
-It is possible that the reattached boundary layer, downstream of the bubble may separate again upstream of the airfoil trailing edge.
-In this case there are two separated flow regions of importance.
-For large glaze ice shapes, the separation bubble has a large, global effect on the pressure distribution.3 These are referred to as "long bubbles" as originally described by Tani4 for clean airfoils.
-Rime ice shapes tend to differ from
+Typically, large glaze ice accretions on airfoils are characterized by "horns" that protrude some distance off the airfoil surface.
+These flowfields have been studied in previous work, and a basic understanding of the time-averaged characteristics has been developed.
+The ice horn causes the flow to separate, and for low angles of attack, the separated shear layer reattaches some distance downstream forming a separation bubble aft of the ice shape.
+It is possible that the reattached boundary layer downstream of the bubble may separate again upstream of the airfoil trailing edge.
+In this case, there are two separated flow regions of importance.
+For large glaze ice shapes, the separation bubble has a large, global effect on the pressure distribution.3 These are referred to as "long bubbles" as originally described by Tani for clean airfoils.
+Rime ice shapes tend to differ from glaze ice shapes in that usually there are no horns oriented at a large angle to the incoming flow.
+However, flow separation does occur because of discontinuities between the ice shape and airfoil surface.
+Depending on the size of the ice shape, these bubbles may have a small, local effect on the pressure distribution and would, thus, be short using Tani's definition.